akjayant/akjayant.github.io/_pages/about.md

   - /about.html
 ---

-Hi :) Welcome to my personal webpage which I plan to use for collating my projects, publications and host my tech blogs at one place!
+Hi :) Welcome to my personal webpage which I plan to use for collating my projects list, publications and host my ML/RL technical blogs at one place!
 Currently I am working at Flipkart as Data Scientist II in Search Ranking Team where I am learning to apply skills learned in masters at scale for ranking products for ~100 Million monthly active users at app.
 I have done my Masters from Dept. of Computer Science Automation(CSA), Indian Institute of Science, Bangalore.
 My area of interests interests are Multi-armed Bandits, Explainable ML, Safe Reinforcement Learning, AutoML and Natural Language Processing.
 In spare time I love to read non-fiction books, watch documentaries and play music.
 I am also part of a band names Echoes as Rhythm Guitarist, See them [here](https://www.instagram.com/echoestheband/) :)

 ##### For research collaborations in my areas of interest, feel free to drop mail : ashish "dot" jayant94 "at" gmail "dot" com